 - The lender will send the private loan funds to UNT once the Right-to-Cancel waiting period has ended (mandatory minimum of 3 days, but most lenders have a 6-8 day Right-to-Cancel period).

 - Disbursement of private loan funds typically takes place ten business days after UNT certifies the loan or ten days before the start of the semester.
 Private loan funds will be released to your student account only if all loan eligibility requirements are met at the time of disbursement.
-Once the funds are released to your student account the Office of Student Accounting will initiate your refund process if applicable.
+Once the funds are released to your student account, the Student Accounting office will initiate your refund process if applicable.

 Private Loan Regulations